Operating Procedure

 Pre-Assessment

-Cancellation PoliciesBoarding, Day care and walkies services with less than 48 hours’ notice will be charged full fee.
+Cancellation PoliciesBoarding, Day care and walkies services with less than 48 hours’ notice will be charged full fee, less than 2 weeks 50%.

 RisksOwners understand that supervised off-lead socialisation and interaction between our guests is encouraged.
 Owners also acknowledge that dogs are unpredictable in behaviour and are aware of the risks involved in such play and assume all risks.